Code Example¶

 Imports¶

-First, we include some libraries. numpy
+First, we include some libraries. numpy is needed for the memory buffer

-is used for simple image file I/O.
+which the canvas drawns into.
+PIL is used for simple image file I/O.

-is imported for obvious reasons:
+Finally, celiagg is imported for obvious reasons:

 1 2 3 | import celiagg as agg